cillian00/template-readme/README.md

 ### Views/Pages.

 [ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
-If necessary, use multiple screenshots to clarify a view's full capability.
+If necessary, use multiple screenshots to cover a view's full capability.

 e.g.
 >Lists movies from the Discover endpoint.
 Filtering on title and genre attributes is supported.